freyawatkins/github_practice/README.md

 Git is awesome!

-Abeebadeniyi thanks freya and her colleagues.
+Thank you freya and her colleagues.